(previously known as Hydriomena leucophanes)

 (Photo: courtesy of Peter Marriott, Moths of Victoria: Part 3)

-The adult moth of this species has brown forewings each crossed by a broken dark line from apex to the middle of the inner margin, and each with a pale elliptical area by the apex.
+The adult moth of this species has brown forewings each crossed by a broken dark line from apex to the middle of the hind margin, and each with a pale elliptical area by the apex.
 The hindwings are brown with indistinct banded patterns.
 The moths have a wingspan of about 2.5 cms.
 The males and females have similar wing patterns, but the females are inclined to be a little larger than the males.

 The species has been found in